sh4i-yurei/quint-code/README.md

 These aren't arbitrary rules — they're what makes the framework actually work:

-1. **Transformer Mandate** — Claude generates options; you decide.
+1. **Transformer Mandate** — AI generates options; you decide.
 A system cannot objectively evaluate its own outputs.
 2. **Evidence Anchoring** — Every decision traces back to specific evidence.
 No "I just think this is better."
 3. **Falsifiability** — Each hypothesis specifies what would disprove it.
 If nothing could prove it wrong, it's not useful.
 4. **WLNK (Weakest Link)** — Your argument is only as strong as its weakest evidence.
 No averaging away uncertainty.